-2) Buy urine pH strips and test your dog’s urine.
+3) If feeding Benevo, buy urine pH strips and test your dog’s urine.
 Collect the urine in a foil tray Check the urinary pH weekly for the first 3 months, then at least monthly thereafter.
 You can purchase urine test strips online.
 Normal dogs typically have a urine pH between 6 – 7 but this can vary.
 Note that the urine pH also varies throughout the day so do not be alarmed if it keeps changing in a day (if you are collecting over the course of a day:)

 3) If the urine pH is consistently alkaline (2 or 3 consecutive readings over 7), see your vet for a full urinalysis and recommendations to add a supplement to acidify the urine.